Learning how to photograph the moon is a gateway niche, and your first stop on your way to other areas of astrophotography.

 The Sharp Moon: Photographing and Editing Workflow

 Stacking means taking a series of 50 or 100 images without moving the camera.
-If you don’t have an intervalometer, you can take a videoclip, even though the image quality may be lower.
+If you don’t have an intervalometer, you can take a video clip.
+This is a viable option, even though the image quality may be lower.

-To combine the best images (or video frames) into a final image with greater details, you can use specific software.
+To combine the best images (or video frames) into a final image with greater details, you can use Adobe Photoshop.

-Stacking of 50 images (top) compared with single frame (bottom)
+Stacking of 50 images (top) compared with a single frame (bottom)

 The last step is to edit the stacked image in Adobe Photoshop and Lightroom for the final retouches.

-Registax, PIPP, Autostakkert!
-3 are all free software for Windows computers.
+All of the above software is for Windows computers.
 For Mac users, you can try Lynkeos.

-Negative images of the moon are also interesting, good looking and with a fresh feeling.
+Photos of the moon showing a negative composition are also interesting, good looking and with a fresh feeling.